loot/loot.github.io/Masterlist-Editing.md

 ```
 Although both are valid YAML, the first is using the correct style, and the second is not.

+**Note:** Much of the masterlists' content is machine-generated, and as such does not follow the writing style given above.
+This isn't an issue, and it's not worth spending time systematically changing all the generated entries, but if you're editing a generated entry, you might as well correct its style while you're at it.

 ### Adding New Entries

 Before you add a new entry for a plugin, make sure that there isn't already an existing entry for it.
 BOSS will attempt to merge entries if there are more than one for a plugin, but some metadata may be lost in the process, so it's always safer to only have one entry per plugin.